Viktor Kuznetsov (speedway rider)

 Viktor Kuznetsov (born 27 November 1949) is a former international speedway rider from the Soviet Union.

 Speedway career

 Kuznetsov won the Russian national championship in 1982.

-He reached the final of the Speedway World Championship in the 1985 Individual Speedway World Championship and the 1986 Individual Speedway World Championship.
+Kuznetsov reached the final of the Speedway World Championship in the 1985 Individual Speedway World Championship and the 1986 Individual Speedway World Championship.

 Kuznetsov was the champion of the Soviet Union, winning the title in 1985.